 The IT Dashboard reports the results of multiple types of agency "operations" to their data.
 Some changes to agency data are only possible under certain types of "operations."
 For instance, agencies cannot change the "planned end date" of a project's activity through regular updates—they can only do this through a "rebaseline, replan, or correction" operation.

 Agencies are expected to use the appropriate operations based on their agency rebaseline policy consistent with OMB Memo M-10-27

-The majority of the Exhibit 53 data elements are populated by agencies during the yearly Exhibit 53 submissions.
-The majority of the Exhibit 300 data elements are populated by agencies during the full Exhibit 300 submissions and monthly investment updates.
-However, there are some exceptions where fields are calculated, system-derived, system-generated or originate from the Exhibit 53 submission.
+The majority of the IT Portfolio data elements are populated by agencies during the yearly IT Portfolio submissions.
+The majority of the Business Case data elements are populated by agencies during the full Business Case submissions and regular investment updates.
+However, there are some exceptions where fields are calculated, system-derived, system-generated or originate from the IT Portfolio submission.

 The following feeds are available in the public view:

 |IT Portfolio||An overview of each Agency IT Portfolio Summary submission|

 |Cloud Spending Summary||An overview of each agencies’ Cloud Computing Portfolio.|